BobLiterman/PhyloSignal_MS/README.md

 These scripts and their output can be found in **Data_Processing_Scripts/SISRS_Run_Scripts**

-**NOTE:** These scripts are independent of one another and depending on data size can take hours or days to run with 20 processors.
-If you have access to an HPC system with multiple nodes, it is advised to run these scripts in parallel to save time.
-If you do not have access to an HPC-type system, the script **Data_Processing_Scripts/sisrs_run.py** will run each script sequentially.
-- However you run the scripts, ensure the output is written to 'out_TAXA_SISRS' and the error is written to 'err_TAXA_SISRS' (e.g. out_HomSap_SISRS; err_HomSap_SISRS)

 ## 7) Output SISRS alignments

 The final step of the SISRS pipeline takes the output from each species and creates a series of alignments: